Skip to main content

 Kay Link

-Kay Link joined ASA as the Digital Communications Manager in March 2022.
+Kay Link is ASA's Marketing & Communications Manager.
 Before coming to ASA, she served as a Communications Manager at World Pulse, a global nonprofit and online community for social change, and previously worked at a nonprofit serving individuals with disabilities.
 Kay has a Bachelor of Arts in International Studies from American University with a specialization in Peace and Conflict Resolution.

 Rheagan Willis

-Rheagan Willis became ASA’s Membership Engagement Coordinator in September of 2021.
+Rheagan Willis is the Manager of Membership at ASA.
+Rheagan joined ASA's membership team in September of 2021.
 She comes with association experience as Communications Coordinator at the Restaurant Facility Management Association where she developed a strong understanding of community engagement and membership marketing.
 She collaborates with the membership team to connect ASA members with one another and ASA resources.
 Connect with Rheagan to learn more about the benefits of ASA membership!

 Victoria Ruiz